psalms8a/bluespec_a0/README.md

 ## Quick Start

-Run the setup script to install all dependencies and build BSC:
+Run the setup script to download the latest binary release and install BSC:

 ```bash
 ./scripts/setup_bsc.sh